Donaciano Vigil

-Donaciano Vigil (1802-1877) was an American politician who served as the second governor of the New Mexico Territory.
-Born a subject of the Spanish Crown in Santa Fe to Nuevomexicanos parents, he served in the militias during Mexican rule in New Mexico.
+Donaciano Vigil (1802–1877) was an American politician who served as the second governor of the New Mexico Territory.
+Born a subject of the Spanish Crown in Santa Fe to Hispano parents, he served in the militias during Mexican rule in New Mexico.
 After the United States annexed New Mexico following the Mexican–American War, Vigil helped smooth the transition to American governance.

 Early years (1802-1846)

 Donaciano Vigil was born in 1802 in Santa Fe, New Mexico, and was educated by his father.

 When fully grown, Vigil was perhaps 6'2" tall, and very strong.

 He enlisted in the Santa Fe militia in 1823 as a private.